 In this outline, the European Commission recalls the impetus that the Hydrogen Important Projects of Common European Interest - IPCEI - can provide.
 These are demonstration projects that represent an essential step in the competitiveness and sustainability of the European Union.
 More than one Member State must participate in them, and they are projects of a distinctly innovative nature that make significant progress on state of the art in the technology sector, covering an initial industrial deployment.

 A few months ago, we mentioned in this blog that hydrogen was an essential vector for the energy transition and that it was here to stay.
 The strategy announced last week by the European Commission confirms this.
 At CIC energiGUNE, we will continue working to bring this key technology to maturity to decarbonize our society.

-Author: Nuria Gisbert, General Manager of CIC energiGUNE; Member of the Expert Committee of the Basque Parliament on the Basque Energy Agreement, member of the scientific advisory committee of the Vitoria-Gasteiz Green Deal and member of the Scientific Advisory Committee of the Basque Council for Science, Technology and Innovation of the Basque Country.
+Author: Nuria Gisbert, Director General of CIC energiGUNE; Member of the Expert Committee of the Basque Parliament on the Basque Energy Agreement, member of the scientific advisory committee of the Vitoria-Gasteiz Green Deal and member of the Scientific Advisory Committee of the Basque Council for Science, Technology and Innovation of the Basque Country.